 You may instruct the depositary to vote the number of whole deposited ordinary shares your ADSs represent.
-The depositary will notify you of shareholders' meetings or other solicitations of consents and arrange to deliver our voting materials to you if we ask it to.
+If we request the depositary to solicit your voting instructions (and we are not required to do so), the depositary will notify you of shareholders' meetings or other solicitations of consents and arrange to deliver our voting materials to you.
 Those materials will describe the matters to be voted on and explain how you may instruct the depositary how to vote.
 For instructions to be valid, they must reach the depositary by a date set by the depositary.

 The depositary will endeavor, in so far as practicable, to vote or cause to be voted the amount of deposited shares represented by those ADSs in accordance with the instructions set forth in your request.
 The depositary will only vote, or attempt to vote, according to the instruction given by you and received by the depositary.
+If we do not request the depositary to solicit your voting instructions, you can still send voting instructions, and, in that case, the depositary may try to vote as you instruct, but it is not required to do so.
+In any event, the depositary will not exercise any discretion in voting deposited securities and it will only vote or attempt to vote as instructed.

 We cannot assure you that you will receive the voting materials in time to ensure that you can instruct the depositary to vote your ordinary shares.
-In addition, the depositary and its agents are not responsible for failing to carry out voting instructions or for the manner of carrying out voting instructions provided that any such failure is in good faith.
+In addition, the depositary and its agents are not responsible for failing to carry out voting instructions or for the manner of carrying out voting instructions.
 This means that you may not be able to exercise your right to vote and there may be nothing you can do if your ordinary shares are not voted as you requested.